loafey/blastcap/blastcap-doc/design-doc.typ

 == Working title
 #inlineTodo[Your game’s title should communicate the gameplay and the style of the game.]

-Work in progress title: *Blastcap*
+Work in progress title: *BlastCap*

 == Concept statement
 #inlineTodo[The game in a tweet: one or two sentences at most that say what the game is and why it’s fun.]